JOHNMACKAY.NET

-Introduction: The Mystery of the Proverb
+The parable of the fish

 The proverb “Give a man a fish, and you feed him for a day; teach a man to fish, and you feed him for a lifetime” feels like timeless, anonymous folk wisdom, often mistakenly attributed to ancient Chinese philosophy.[1]
 Its true, surprising debut in English, however, was not in a dusty tome of philosophy but in a Victorian novel: Anne Thackeray Ritchie’s Mrs. Dymond (1885).
 Why did this profound idea first appear in fiction?
-The answer lies in a specific Stoic principle about the very nature of knowledge.
+The answer most likely lies in a specific Stoic principle about the very nature of knowledge.

-Part 1: The Victorian Stage - Ritchie's Philosophical Setup
+Part 1: the Victorian stage - Ritchie's philosophical setup

 Anne Thackeray Ritchie, daughter of novelist William Makepeace Thackeray, moved in literary circles where classical and Eastern philosophies were avidly discussed.
 This intellectual milieu is reflected in Mrs. Dymond, where she sets a precise philosophical stage.
 Immediately before the famous parable, a character named M. Caron poses a critical question: